The shadowy world of commercial content moderation is captured in “The Cleaners,” to be aired on PBS on Nov. 12.

 “Sarah was actually the starting point for this film.
 I mean that literally, because it was Sarah’s academic groundbreaking work about this topic which made us aware that there are humans actually responsible for what is deleted and what is kept on social media.”

-“The Cleaners” was mainly shot in Manila, where agencies employed by social media companies hire CCM workers, who view objectionable and emotionally harmful content for hours a day, receive low wages, and whose requests and pleas for psychological support are ignored by their employers.
+“The Cleaners” was mainly shot in Manila, where agencies employed by social media companies hire CCM workers who view objectionable and emotionally harmful content for hours a day, receive low wages, and whose pleas for psychological support are ignored by their employers.

 Block said that their Manila location revealed, “a jungle of outsourcing companies… a dark city.
 We tried to get in contact with these guys – no one knows about them.”